jschicht/RcrdCarver/readme.txt

 RcrdCarver

 This is a simple tool to dump individual RCRD records.
-It scans the input for the signature on each sector/512 bytes.
+It scans the input for signatures in addition to record validations.
 Input must be a file.

 Syntax is:
 RcrdCarver.exe /InputFile: /OutputPath: